 - A copy of the unit trust scheme’s register of unit holders as at the application date.

 - If registration is being sought from a date prior to the date of application, a copy of the scheme’s register of unit holders as at that earlier date and full and precise details of all acquisitions of units in the scheme from that date.

 Lodge your application

-The digital SmartForm should be completed and lodged with any supporting documentation via Duties Online (DOL).
-If you need to send anything to us, mark it to the attention of The Manager, Landholder Acquisitions Branch and send via email or mail.
+The SmartForm should be completed and lodged with the Landholder Acquisitions Branch together with any supporting documentation via email or mail marked to the attention of the Manager, Landholder Acquisitions Branch.

 State Revenue Office